Probing cosmology with bright sirens from the CosmoDC2_BCO LSST synthetic catalog: Introduction

 Motivated by the ongoing debate over the value of \(H_0\) \citep{Abdalla:2022yfr,CosmoVerseNetwork:2025alb} -- with the Planck CMB observations and the local Cepheid–SNe~Ia calibration yielding discrepant results at the \(\sim 5\sigma\) level \citep{Planck:2018vyg,Riess:2021jrx} -- we investigate the constraining power of bright sirens detected by current and next-generation GW networks, both on their own and in combination with a Roman-quality SNe~Ia dataset.
 While bright sirens are exceptionally sensitive to \(H_0\), supernovae provide complementary leverage on the matter density and the dark-energy equation of state, and, when combined with bright sirens, allow an absolute calibration of the SNe luminosity scale.
-This synergy is a key target for the coming decade, as EM facilities such as the Rubin Observatory and the Nancy Grace Roman Space Telescope begin wide and deep time-domain surveys capable of discovering and characterizing kilonovae and SNe~Ia at scale.
+This synergy represents a key objective for the coming decade, as electromagnetic facilities such as the Rubin Observatory and the Nancy Grace Roman Space Telescope undertake wide and deep time-domain surveys that will enable the systematic discovery and characterization of kilonovae and Type~Ia supernovae.

-To quantify these prospects, we build on the \texttt{CosmoDC2\_BCO} synthetic catalog \citep{LSSTDarkEnergyScience:2025zzz}, which embeds binary compact object mergers within the \texttt{CosmoDC2} galaxy catalog \citep{LSSTDarkEnergyScience:2019hkz} and assigns EM counterparts where appropriate.
+To quantify these prospects, we build on the \texttt{CosmoDC2\_BCO} synthetic catalog \citep{Menote:2025zmn}, which embeds binary compact object mergers within the \texttt{CosmoDC2} galaxy catalog \citep{LSSTDarkEnergyScience:2019hkz} and assigns EM counterparts where appropriate.
 We consider three detector configurations: the current LIGO–Virgo–KAGRA (LVK) network, the Einstein Telescope \citep[ET,][]{ET:2019dnz} in combination with LVK, and the third-generation Cosmic Explorer \citep[CE,][]{Reitze:2019iox} plus ET plus LVK.
 We model detectability and parameter recovery for GW events using waveform families from \texttt{IMRPhenomX}, apply realistic duty cycles, and impose sky-localization cuts representative of Target-of-Opportunity (ToO) follow-up.
 For SNe~Ia, we adopt a Roman-like redshift distribution and per-bin effective uncertainties that include intrinsic dispersion and lensing scatter.
 We use Fisher forecasts for large samples and dedicated MCMC analyses where the Gaussian approximation may break down (notably for LVK events).

 We explore three cosmological models -- \(\Lambda\)CDM, \(w\)CDM, and \(w_0w_a\)CDM -- along with a low-redshift, model-independent cosmographic analysis of \(H_0\), analogous to the SH0ES analysis.
 The primary goals are to: (i) chart the time evolution of the \(H_0\) precision attainable with bright sirens across detector generations; (ii) assess how the joint GW+SNe analysis breaks degeneracies and calibrates the SNe absolute magnitude; (iii) quantify the sensitivity to dark-energy evolution via the Figure of Merit in the \(w_0\)–\(w_a\) plane; and (iv) evaluate the impact of sky-localization thresholds that bracket realistic EM follow-up strategies.